General Admissions Requirements

 Students may be admitted by exception with the recommendation of the high school principal and approval of the ChSCC Provost and Vice President for Academic Affairs.

-Collegiate High School students meet the following criteria:
+Middle College High School students meet the following criteria:

 - Have completed the 9th, 10th, or 11th grade.